Running for Council

 Kentville Municipal Planning Strategy, 2019.
 82 pages.

 Candidates Guide to Municipal Elections, 2020.
 This is where you start when you're ready to become an elected official.
 A step-by-step guide to the campaigning and elections process.
+This document will be updated for the 2024 municipal election.

 The Chief Administrative Officer is the best person to talk to- they are the leader of all staff in Town Hall and are the staff person who works most closely with the elected officials.
 Kentville's CAO is Dan Troke, he can be reached at firstname.lastname@example.org, 902-679-2501